A Deep Ensemble-based Wireless Receiver Architecture for Mitigating Adversarial Attacks in Automatic Modulation

-Figs. \ref{defense_dsa} and \ref{defense_dsb} show the performance of our ADE when defending the transferred attack from the VT-CNN2 classifier on each dataset.
+Figs. \ref{defense_dsa} and \ref{defense_dsb} show the performance of our ADE when defending the transferred FGSM and BIM attack from the VT-CNN2 classifier on each dataset.
 On Dataset A, we see that our proposed defense outperforms the baselines for all attacks and PNRs considered, with almost no degradation in classification for PNRs below 2 dB.
-For example, our ADE method improves the classification accuracy from 22.30\% to 90.53\% on the time domain BIM attack at 8 dB PNR, whereas Gaussian smoothing and autoencoder pre-training achieve classification accuracies of 47.86\% and 65.33\%, respectively, on the same attack.
+For example, our ADE method improves the classification accuracy from 22.23\% to 90.53\% on the time domain BIM attack at 8 dB PNR, whereas Gaussian smoothing, autoencoder pre-training, and standard DEs achieve classification accuracies of 47.86\%, 65.33\%, and 25.94\%, respectively, on the same attack.
+In comparison to DEs, we find that incorporating diversity into the classifiers comprising a deep ensemble, as we propose in our ADE, is necessary for mitigating transferable adversarial attacks.
+In our ADE, this diversity stems from the gradient mismatch between the adversary's classifier used to craft the attack and the classifiers used in the ADE at the receiver.
+In this regard, the gradient mismatch results in an attack that is less potent on the ADE, thus resulting in higher classification rates on adversarially perturbed inputs.
 In addition, for lower PNRs, we see that Gaussian smoothing outperforms autoencoder pre-training for time domain attacks, while autoencoder pre-training is significantly better than Gaussian smoothing for defending frequency domain instantiated attacks.